 - Loan approval from an online lender in as little as two days or sooner for smaller loan amounts under $10,000.

-Equipment Financing vs. Equipment Leasing
+Manufacturing Equipment Loans vs. Equipment Leasing

-When your construction company decides to utilize equipment financing, your business invests in the equipment.
+When your manufacturing company decides to utilize equipment financing, your business invests in the equipment.
 Then, after making so many payments over a set period of time, you own the equipment outright.
 For this reason, equipment financing is better than equipment leases if you’re considering the long-term, because the equipment will then become a valuable asset to your business.

 - Operating lease: You return the borrowed piece of equipment at the end of the agreement, then lease or purchase new equipment – best for tools with high turnover or necessary updates.

 Weighing the Pros and Cons of Manufacturing Equipment Financing

 - You can obtain the funds you need, fast.
 Once you qualify, your business will have access to the necessary money to buy essential construction tools and machines.